-In addition to the research undertaken by Deloitte Access Economics, SVA published a discussion paper exploring the operational, policy and funding structures needed to best support outcomes for children and families through early childhood hubs.
-The discussion paper included interviews with over 20 hub leaders, government policymakers, and sector leaders to identify the complex factors influencing early childhood hubs outcomes.
+In 2023, SVA also published a discussion paper exploring the operational, policy and funding structures needed to best support outcomes for children and families through Early Childhood Hubs.
+The discussion paper included interviews with over 20 hub leaders, government policymakers, and sector leaders to identify the complex factors influencing Early Childhood Hubs outcomes.
 These key enablers are outlined below: